 “Accordingly, in applying the message, the old gospel, while stressing that faith is man’s duty, stresses also that faith is not in man’s power, but that God must give what he commands.
 It announces, that not merely men must come to Christ for salvation, but also that they cannot come unless Christ himself draws them.”

 Christians, at first glance, might acquiesce to Packer’s statements out of reverence for the God who alone has accomplished salvation on our behalf and the fact that they too believe that faith is impossible apart from God’s work in Christ and his gracious initiative and “drawing” that comes through the proclamation of the gospel.
 But let us be clear.
 As a Reformed Calvinist this is not what Packer means.
-Packer means that God has predetermined that only certain people will be saved and in order for that to happen God must cause them to have faith.
+Packer means that God has predetermined that only certain people will be saved and in order for those persons to be saved God must cause them to have faith.
 But upon careful consideration the coherence of stating that “the old gospel” message “stresses that faith is man’s duty” while also stressing that “faith is not in man’s power” is puzzling from both a logical, moral, and biblical point of view.

 Again, if Packer feels that sovereign, unconditional election (“they cannot come unless Christ draws them”) gives God all the glory for salvation, he ought to strive to remain logically consistent with his fundamental theological beliefs.
 The word “duty,” in this context, implies the expectation and ability to perform what is required – to believe.
 To say that the gospel message imposes faith as a duty on the hearer, while also stating in that same gospel message that the hearer is unable to perform that duty, is indeed double-talk and distorts the gospel as “good news.”
 It is nonsense in the true meaning of the word.
 What is the meaning of “duty” if not something that can and should be performed?
 Ought implies can.
 “Duty” implies the ability to do what is required and the possibility of contrary choice.